 Without the technology DNA and fundamentals, it is quite ambitious for a traditional retailer to announce its super app plan.
 Gearing for IPO, perhaps this is Senheng’s plan to sell the dreams to potential investors with its “S-branded” services under the Super App.

 While on-demand home-fix services is already live along with its e-commerce and membership services, S-Food (food delivery), S-Coin (e-wallet), etc. are yet to be launched at the time of writing.

 Like the online shopping and e-wallet brands mentioned earlier, prominent players with huge customers and merchants base are equipped with the fundamentals to embark on the super app initiatives.

-For example, Carousell (online marketplace), Fave (deals platform), Foodpanda (how about rebrand to “The Panda”) – just to name a few.
+For example, Carousell (online marketplace), Fave (deals platform), Foodpanda (how about rebranding to “The Panda”) – just to name a few.
 It is easier said to be done though.